kuanchoulai10/mac-setup/homebrew/README.md

 echo '
 theme = "kaolin-light"' >> ~/.config/helix/config.toml
 ```

+This will:

+- set up Helix with Python language support using `pyrefly` and `ruff`
+- enable auto-formatting on save using `ruff`
+- set the Helix theme to "kaolin-light"

+---

 After completing the above steps, go back to [Clone My Personal Repositories](../README.md#clone-my-personal-repositories) step to continue the setup.